burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 ## ~~Debug Console and Commands~~
 This has been fixed for the most part.
 I say that as commands that take in extra instructions after the base commmand won't work, as the Caps Lock issue is still present, and the game still expects them to be lower case.

+## Mr. Mooney and Noisette Clothes Crash
+> This was reported by @AJNurtnick (Issue #13), and has been fixed since Revision 5

+loypoll ended up fixing it for me after I reported this issue to him, so easy fix on my part :)
+- The problem ended up being him forgeting to provide a definition for the variable ```pals``` in ```obj_mrmooney``` in his decomp, which is the base for this port

+But now he included it, so its fixed